Creating plugins

 Publishing plugins

-If you created a plugin and want to let other people use it, it's straightforward thanks to HTTP imports and native TypeScript support by Deno.
-You only need to make your code accessible through an HTTP URL.
+If you created a plugin and want people to use it, it's straightforward thanks to HTTP imports and Deno's native Typescript support.
+You only need to make your code accessible over an HTTP URL.

 This is a list of recommendations: